-Canadian Friends Service Committee Jane Orion Smith, General Secretary Date: 31 March 2004 60 Lowther Avenue Toronto, ON, Canada, M5R 1C7 Signed: Quaker United Nations Office - NY Jack Patterson, Director Date: 777 United Nations Plaza New York, NY, USA, 10017 Agency Agreement (sample 2) (2005) between CANADIAN FF ENCY AGREEMENT RIENDS SERVICE COMMITTEE (CFSC) RGANIZATION NAME> for the period <insert dates=""></insert> Committee, and principally funded by An agency agreement such as this is maintaining its accountability for fund is the contact person who acknowledg accounting records are kept.
-As lead ent to carry out charitable purposes on its behalf ir Project use: 1) 2) 3) agrees to provide Canadian ely <name currency="" local="">.</name>
+Canadian Friends Service Committee Jane Orion Smith, General Secretary Date: 31 March 2004 60 Lowther Avenue Toronto, ON, Canada, M5R 1C7 Signed: Quaker United Nations Office - NY Jack Patterson, Director Date: 777 United Nations Plaza New York, NY, USA, 10017 Agency Agreement (sample 2) (2005) between CANADIAN F ENCY AGREEMENT RIENDS SERVICE COMMITTEE (CFSC) RGANIZATION NAME> for the period <insert dates=""></insert> <organization name=""> is a project managed in partnership by Canadian Friends Service Committee, and principally funded by the Canadian International Development Agency.
+An agency agreement such as this is required by Canadian law to show how CFSC is maintaining its accountability for funds entrusted to it for charitable purposes.
+An agent is the contact person who acknowledges the receipt of the funds and ensures that the accounting records are kept.
+As lead administrator, CFSC appoints as its agent to carry out charitable purposes on its behalf in regard to the following project or program:</organization> Project use: 1) 2) 3) agrees to provide Canadian ely <name currency="" local="">.</name>